Scarlett Johansson & June Squibb On 'Eleanor The Great'

 And it's rare to feel surprised when you read a script.

-A lot of times, scripts are very formulaic or they're based on, you know, IP that you're familiar with or, you know, you can kind of see where the story is going.
+A lot of times scripts are very formulaic or they're based on, you know, IP that you're familiar with or, you know, you can kind of see where the story is going.

 But this one just felt really original and unique.

 When you took on the challenge, you're like, okay, this is so interesting.
+I'm going to do this.

-How did you wrestle with those moral questions as a director, making it funny because it is very humorous, but also taking on such a heavy topic?
+How did you wrestle with those moral questions as a director, making it funny, because it is very humorous, but also taking on such a heavy topic?

-Well, I mean, the humor certainly was written in Tori came in, who wrote the script, you know, it was a sort of thesis that she built around her grandmother, who she was very, very close with, who similarly moved back to New York after many decades of living away,
+You know, it was a sort of thesis that she built around her grandmother, who she was very, very close with, who similarly moved back to New York after many decades of living away um

-you know, is a much older woman.
+you know is a much older woman and uh

-those very biting lines, those salty lines, even from Rita's character, Bessie, are some of them are verbatim, her grandmother's words.
+those very biting lines those salty lines even from Rita's character Bessie are some of them are verbatim her grandmother's words

-Jewish grandmother and who was also could be very dry and she was very funny.
+Jewish grandmother and who was also could be very dry and she was very funny and and um I don't know, that humor felt familiar to me.
+It was like dialogue vocabulary that I just got.

 And so that was baked in.

-And of course, having June with her incredible comedic timing and
+And of course, having June with her incredible comedic timing and, you know, her expression and her vocal cadence and, you know, she's the perfect person to be delivering those zingers.

-But as far as the sensitive
+But as far as the sensitive, you know, balance and

-subject matter, you know, I think as a director, and I think even as an actor, too,
+subject matter, You know, I think as a director, and I think even as an actor too,

 it's not really my job to kind of judge these characters and what they do.